vincefn/pyvkfft/README.rst

   d0 = cua.to_gpu(np.random.uniform(0,1,(200,200)).astype(np.complex64))
   # This will compute the fft to a new GPU array
   d1 = fftn(d0)

+  # An in-place transform can also be done by specifying the destination
+  d0 = fftn(d0, d0)

+  # Or an out-of-place transform to an existing array (the destination array is always returned)
+  d1 = fftn(d0, d1)

 See the scripts and notebooks in the examples directory.
 An example notebook is also `available on google colab